SCons/scons/testing/framework/test-framework.rst

   non-zero, or there is any error output.

 ``test.pass_test()``
   This is always the last line in a test script.
+If we get to this line, it means we haven't bailed out on a failure or skip, so the result was good.
 It prints ``PASSED`` on the screen and makes sure we exit with a ``0`` status to indicate the test passed.
 As a side effect of destroying the ``test`` object, the created temporary directory will be removed.